-Over the past 20 years I have been watching patients making the same mistakes over and over again to the detriment of their health and bank accounts.
-These errors in judgment are usually based in fear, misunderstanding or not knowing the true extent of their problems.
-Sadly the long-term consequences of poor dental health care decisions (or lack thereof) can be devastating and crippling both physically and emotionally.
+Over the past twenty years, Dr. Alex Shvartsman has been watching patients make the same mistakes over and over again, usually to the detriment of both their health and their bank accounts.
+These errors in judgment are usually based around fear, misunderstanding, and the lack of knowledge about the true extent of their problems.
+Sadly, the long-term consequences of poor dental health care decisions – or lack thereof – can be devastating and crippling, both physically and emotionally.

-By avoiding the three most common dental healthcare pitfalls you will not only have a much better chance of keeping you natural teeth for your lifetime, but you will significantly reduce the cost of your dental care as well as your pain and suffering and save you a lot of time and avoid inconvenient dental emergencies.
-(Which btw, always occur on the weekend or before an important event or when you or your dentist are on vacation)
+By avoiding the three most common dental healthcare pitfalls, you will not only have a much better chance of keeping your natural teeth for a lifetime, you will also significantly reduce the cost of your dental care as well as your pain and suffering.
+Additionally, you will save time and avoid inconvenient dental emergencies such as before an important event or when you are on vacation.

 1. Avoiding professional cleanings and exams.

-Many people skip their professional dental cleaning and regular doctor exams because they are trying to save money or they “don’t have dental insurance”.
+Many people skip their professional dental cleaning and regular doctor exams in order to save money or because they “don’t have dental insurance”.

-Here are the facts, the vast majority of extracted teeth, root canals, crowns, bridges, dentures and large fillings all began with a teeny tiny cavity.
-Had this cavity been identified in its early stages using today' s modern and minimally invasive diagnostic technology.
-At L.I.
-Center for Healthier Dentistry it may have been reversed or healed using our combination of modern as well as ancient cavity healing protocols.
-Larger cavities could have been treated with a laser, ozone or minimally invasive and tooth conserving filling.
-Fast diagnosis these small early cavities is the key to avoiding major tooth destruction, terrible pain, life-threatening infection and expense in both money and time.
+The vast majority of extracted teeth, root canals, crowns, bridges, dentures, and large fillings all begin with a teeny, tiny cavity.
+If a cavity is identified in its earliest stages using the advanced and minimally-invasive diagnostic technology at LI Center for Healthier Dentistry, it may be reversed or healed using a combination of modern and ancient cavity healing protocols.
+Slightly larger cavities may be treated with a laser, ozone, or a minimally-invasive, tooth-conserving filling.
+Fast diagnosis of these small, early cavities is the key to avoiding major tooth destruction, terrible pain, life-threatening infection, and expense in both money and time.

-Did you know that nearly every tooth that has been extracted because of gum disease, bone loss, gum recession, gum abscess or underwent extensive and expensive gum disease treatment all began with stage I gum disease which is 100% reversible has it been identified early and treated painlessly and affordably!
+Nearly every tooth that has been extracted because of gum disease, bone loss, gum recession, or gum abscess, or has undergone extensive and expensive gum disease treatment, all began with Stage I gum disease.
+Stage I gum disease is 100% reversible if identified and treated early!

-Allowing your teeth, bone and gums to deteriorate because you are trying to save a few dollars during a cleaning is one of the worst health care decisions you can make.
-I have seen this all too common mistake lead to the destruction of countless teeth and waste tens of thousands of people's hard earned dollars.
+Allowing teeth, bone, and gums to deteriorate in order to save a few dollars during a cleaning is one of the worst health care decisions one can make.
+Dr. Alex Shvartsman has seen this all-too-common mistake lead to the destruction of countless teeth and the waste of tens-of-thousands of hard earned dollars.

-You would not ignore cancer or let it just get worse would you?
-So why do you do this for your teeth?
+You would not ignore cancer or let it get worse, would you?
+So why do the same for your teeth?

-Before we get in to that, it is important to understand that x-rays are still the best way to identify small cavities, which cannot be seen with the eye.
-There are also many other potential problems that dental x-rays show, that can be worthwhile knowing about, if keeping your teeth and staying healthy is one of your goals.
+First, it is important to understand that X-rays are still the best way to identify small cavities that cannot be seen with the eye.
+There are also many other potential problems shown by dental X-rays that are worthwhile to know about, especially if keeping your teeth and staying healthy is your goal.

-Cost: if you truly cannot afford dental x-rays, then instead of going to a private dental office, you should be going to a dental school or a residency program in your area.
-They serve the poor and you can get your dental care done for significantly less.
-Taking away the doctors ability to fully rule out tooth decay, gum disease, infections, tumors and a host of other problems will only hurt you more financially, dentally and help ruin your health in the process.
+Cost: If you truly cannot afford dental X-rays, it is important that you locate a dental school or residency program in your area.
+They can get your dental care done for significantly less.
+Taking away a doctor’s ability to rule out tooth decay, gum disease, infections, tumors, and a host of other problems will hurt you financially, dentally, and ruin your health.

 3. Dragging out dental treatment.

-Most people do this primarily because they think they can't afford it.
-Not surprisingly fear is a close second.
-Conventional wisdom thinks that if you pace things out, you can afford it. while this may work when you are redoing a bathroom in your house, it is a disaster strategy when it comes to your dental health care.
+The primary reason most people drag out dental treatment is because they think they cannot afford it.
+Not surprisingly, fear is a close second.
+Conventional wisdom dictates that you can afford things if you pace them out.
+While this may work when redoing a bathroom in your house, it is a disaster strategy when it comes to your dental health care.

-Without rehashing the same reasons you just read, not having the proposed treatment done in as quick time as possible only leads to the same outcome as not knowing that you have a dental health problem in the first place.
-And as usual, pain, suffering, time spent, cost, stress, emotional anguish all go up.
+Not having a proposed treatment done as quickly as possible leads to the same outcome as not knowing you have a dental health problem to begin with.
+Your pain, suffering, time wasted, cost, stress, and emotional anguish will all increase.

-So find a friendly, caring, compassionate, gentle dental office which will make the dentistry affordable through a variety of short term and long term payment plans, even if you have bad credit.
+LI Center for Healthier Dentistry is a friendly, caring, compassionate, and gentle dental office that makes dentistry affordable through a variety of short and long-term payment plans, even if you have bad credit.

 If you have any further questions, comments or inquiries, please post them in the Ask Dr. Shvartsman box below.
 If you found this interesting, then please "pay it forward" and share on your social media!